emrecanakdeniz/emrecanakdeniz/README.md

-# Hi there, I'm Emre Can Akdeniz 👋 I'm a Student 👨‍🎓
+# Hi there, I'm Emre 👋 I'm a Student 👨‍🎓

 - 🔭 I'm currently working on programming
 - 🌱 I’m currently learning programming and new things 🤣